dewloosh/dewloosh-math/docs/source/index.rst

 packages to combine their power seamlessly under a single development environment.

-Dependencies
+Requirements
 ------------

-The implementations in this module rely heavily on
+The implementations in this module are created on top of

 * | `NumPy`, `SciPy` and `Numba` to speed up computationally sensitive parts,